The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

 \subsection{Visual representation of the sign of collider bias based on results in Sections \ref{subsec:V} and \ref{subsec:Vx}}

 Given that much attention in the collider bias literature has been on the sign of bias, we devise a simple visual representation for the sign of collider bias as a function of the effects of $X$ and $Y$ on $C$.
 This relies on depicting these effects through the four conditional probabilities of $C$ as in Fig. \ref{fig:2}.
 In this representation, we pick $c$ to be the level of $C$ such that $p_{c\mid11}\geq p_{c\mid00}$.
+(This does not constitute any restriction, because if $p_{C=1\mid11}<p_{C=0\mid00}$, we simply pick $c=0$.)
 Fig. \ref{fig:2} is a graph with two axes representing possible values of $p_{c\mid10}$ and $p_{c\mid01}$, ranging from 0 to 1, resulting in a square.
 The specific values of $p_{c\mid00}$ and $p_{c\mid11}$ in a particular case are used to draw in the gray lines which divide the square into nine regions.
 The specific values of $p_{c\mid10}$ and $p_{c\mid01}$ are represented as a point.
 Take for example the first (i.e., leftmost) point of the five points marked by big dots.
 This point, combined with the gray lines, indicates a particular case where $p_{c\mid00}=.15,p_{c\mid11}=.75,p_{c\mid10}=p_{c\mid01}=.25$.

-Which region the point falls in represents the type of effects $X$ and $Y$ have on $C$.
-These effects are positive in region [1] (in the sense that the effects of $X$ on $C$ are positive at both levels of $Y$ and vice versa), and are of opposite signs in regions [8] and [9].
-In the remaining regions, there is qualitative interaction of $X$ and $Y$ on $C$: in regions [2] and [5], the effect of $X$ on $C$ changes sign depending on the level of $Y$, in regions [3] and [6], the effect of $Y$ on $C$ changes sign across levels of $X$, and in regions [4] and [7] the effects of both causes change sign across levels of the other cause.
+Which region the point falls in represents the type of effects $X$ and $Y$ have on the probability of $C=c$ (hereafter abbreviated to effects ``on $C=c$''). \begin{itemize} \item Region [1] is the \textit{same-sign effects}\footnote{Region [1] is named \textit{same-sign effects} instead of \textit{positive effects}, because the way $c$ is chosen ensures that some conditional effects are positive, so positive effects is not a defining characteristic of this region; the defining characteristic is that the effects are all in the same direction.} region: $X$ has positive effects on $C=c$ at both levels of $Y$ ($p_{c\mid10}>p_{c\mid00}$ and $p_{c\mid11}>p_{c\mid01}$); $Y$ has positive effects on $C=c$ at both levels of $X$ ($p_{c\mid01}>p_{c\mid00}$ and $p_{c\mid11}>p_{c\mid10}$). \item Regions [8] and [9] are the \textit{opposite-sign effects} regions: in region [8] $Y$ has positive effects on $C=c$ at both levels of $X$, but $X$ has negative effects on $C=c$ at both levels of $Y$ ($p_{c\mid10}<p_{c\mid00}$ and $p_{c\mid11}<p_{c\mid01}$); the opposite is true in region [9]. \item Regions [2]--[7] are the \textit{qualitative interaction} regions: in regions [2] and [5] the effect of $X$ changes sign depending on the level of $Y$; in regions [3] and [6] the effect of $Y$ changes sign across levels of $X$; and in regions [4] and [7] the effects of both causes change sign across levels of the other cause. \end{itemize} There are no points in this unit square where the conditional effects of $X$ and $Y$ on $C=c$ are all negative, because that would imply $p_{c\mid00}>p_{c\mid11}$, and we have picked $c$ so that the opposite is true.